The symptoms of frostbite progress in 3 stages.

 When exposure to the cold continues, frostbite gets increasingly severe.
 The skin becomes white, blue or blotchy, and the tissue underneath feels hard and cold to touch.

-Further damage may occur beneath the skin to tendons, muscles, nerves and bones.
+There may be further damage beneath the skin to tendons, muscles, nerves and bones.
 This is known as deep frostbite and requires urgent medical attention.

 As the skin thaws, blood-filled blisters form and turn into thick black scabs.
 At this stage, it's likely that some tissue will die.
 This is known as tissue necrosis, and the affected tissue may have to be removed to prevent infection.

-People with a history of severe frostbite often report further long-term effects of frostbite.
+People with a history of severe frostbite often report further long-term effects.

 These can include: